 “I’m thrilled to be working in the communities of Sherwood Park, Fort Saskatchewan and St. Albert as the 2020 Regional Writer in Residence.
 There are so many lively and important connections formed within library communities and I’m honoured to be a part of that network in the coming year,” says Massing.
 “I look forward to meeting with writers in these communities to hear about their experiences and will do whatever I can to help bring their stories to life.”

 While in residence, each writer will devote roughly half their time to mentoring other writers and the other half to working on personal projects.

-Local writers can take advantage of workshops with both Writers in Residence, and will also have the opportunity to work with them one-on-one.
-Those who want to book some time with either Writer in Residence can visit metrowir.com in January 2019 to contact them.
+Local writers can take advantage of workshops with both Writers in Residence and will also have the opportunity to work with them one-on-one.
+Those who want to book time with EPL's Writer in Residence can visit epl.ca/writer-in-residence in January 2020 to contact Susie.

 On top of the Writers in Residence program, EPL offers Edmontonians a gathering place – both digitally and physically – for the exchange of ideas and education on the craft of writing through the Capital City Press initiative.
 Capital City Press showcases notable work from within the community, while also giving Edmontonians a chance to discover fantastic local talent and discuss their creations.

 The Metro Edmonton Federation of Libraries consists of Edmonton Public Library, Fort Saskatchewan Public Library, St. Albert Public Library and Strathcona County Library.
 Libraries in the Federation collaborate on programs, projects and events, and share methods to help customers learn to use eReaders and download eBooks.